ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 I view service design as _doing the work to make services that are usable_.
 (W3C has [a great definition](https://www.w3.org/WAI/fundamentals/accessibility-usability-inclusion/#terms) of usability that can be applied to an experience: _designing products to be effective, efficient, and satisfying_.)

 A service can already be in operation and usage or it could be a prospective service based on known needs.

-It's looking for strengths and weaknesses of any service, existing or proposed.
-It's doing the work to design improvements to a service (and knowing or even setting standards).
+It is about being strategic: Researching, analysing, understanding what needs to be done, such as looking for strengths and weaknesses of any service, existing or proposed.

+It's about being tactical, doing what needs to be done, the work to design improvements to a service (and knowing or even setting standards).

 And it should be about seeing those improvements happen.

-It is about being strategic -- researching, analysing, understanding what needs to be done -- and then tactical -- doing what needs to be done.

 #### What outcomes will you be expecting from doing service design work?